omeka/omeka-s-enduser/docs/sites/site_navigation.md

 ![Select a homepage set to Map page](../sites/sitesfiles/sitenav_homedel.png)

-## Adding Navigation
+## Adding navigation
 Add to the navigation of the site using the options on the right hand side of the page.
-There are two sections: [Add a custom link](../sites/site_navigation/#custom-link) and [Add a link to a site page](../sites/site_navigation/#site-page)
+There are two sections: Add a custom link and Add a link to a site page.

 ### Add a custom link
 To add a link you can use the *Add a custom link* options on the right hand drawer to add: